Tuesday, April 30, 2013

 Deep within the bowels of her cave, the red dragon lies in a heap among treasures which hold no meaning.
 What once was shiny has now dulled with age and had become either rusted or buried under a foot of dirt; souvenirs no longer held the strings to her memories or to her heart as they once had.
 Clenching her jaw from the pain, she raises her head and listens in the dark for any sound other than her own heartbeat, but the night is deathly quiet inside the cave.

-the chains around her neck and ankles tighten and clank together as she struggles to rise from the floor.
+Slowly, she shakes her head as if trying to clear it from the fear, pain, and loneliness which have shrouded her like a veil for so many years, and then the chains around her neck and ankles tighten and clank together as she struggles to rise from the floor.
 Nothing has changed and it would be easier to just remain on the floor and become one with the soil like the treasures had, but she knows that one day the wind will blow in her favor and she must survive until then.
-For only then will she be able to fly free as a dragon should.

 Upon weak and trembling legs, she stumbles and then reels from the waves of pain and nausea that continuously try to keep her down.
 She waits momentarily for the cave to stop spinning and then presses onward; the thought of the sweet, cool night air gives her the strength to carry on.
 Counting the steps as she goes, she knows exactly how many it'll take to get her to the entrance, she's been counting them every night for fifty -six years.
 Seventy steps, give or take, depending on her condition each night.
 When she was little she could bound from the lowest part of the cave, up through the upper levels, and be out the entrance in a matter of minutes, but now it seemed to her as if it took half the night.
 The heavy chains encased in magic weighed her down considerably, but it was the lack of food and water, and the wounds that weakened her the most.